contributorshipcollaboration/contributorshipcollaboration.github.io/content/projects/_index.md

 title: Projects
 ---

-This is a summary that helps the users to choose between the projects they are interested in.
+These are the projects that we are currently working on.
+Select one to see more details about the project.